-Equipment and tool safety during research operations begins with lab directors (faculty/lab managers/supervisors) identifying the potential hazards and risks associated with the equipment and tools.
-A great resource is the equipment manual which will typically provide safety and health information as well as preventative maintenance.
-The risk of injury, illness or facility damage related to any equipment is more likely when equipment and tools are not properly designed, used, maintained, and assembled.
+Equipment and tool safety during research operations begins with lab directors (faculty/lab managers/supervisors) identifying the potential hazards and risks.
+A great resource is the manufacturer’s equipment manual which will typically provide safety and health information as well as preventative maintenance tasks.
+The risk of injury, illness or facility damage related to any equipment is more likely when equipment and tools are not properly designed, used, maintained, or assembled.

 Older pieces of equipment and tools may not contain features that reduce or eliminate the potential for accidental exposure and injury to the user.
 After five years, most equipment requires expensive maintenance to operate; and after 10 years, most equipment is obsolete and parts are hard to find.
 Planning for maintenance costs and eventual replacement costs for critical equipment and specialty facility infrastructure is another way to ensure safety during research operations.